compose-spec/compose-spec/14-include.md

 ### Short syntax

-The short syntax only defines paths to another Compose file.
+The short syntax only defines paths to other Compose files.
 The file is loaded with the parent folder as the project directory, and an optional `.env` file that is loaded to define any variables' default values by interpolation.
 The local project's environment can override those values.